delabassee/kata-scenarios/java/step2.md

    """;
 ```

+Adjust the exsiting code to display the new message that uses text block.

-:warning: When running your application, you might get an error that says that you are trying to use a preview feature... blabla old OpenJDK 15 version...
-Text Block are standard in Java 15... blabla
+⚠️ When running your application, you might get an error that says that you are trying to use a preview feature...
+Text Block are standard in Java 15... but old OpenJDK 15 version...blabla anyway...

-To woraround the issue, type `java  --enable preview  --source 15 Test.java`{{execute}}
+To work-around the issue, simply type `java  --enable-preview  --source 15 Test.java`{{execute}}